 “I used to have a peaceful life and live in my amazing home in Dera’a.
 I enjoyed the nature around my house and the food coming from the land.
 I woke up every morning to the sound of birds singing.
 The brutality of the civil war forced my family to leave this house and to start the journey to be refugees.

 “I am behind two years in school because of moving from one school to another.
-I am still doing very good in my school and I will continue to do that.
-I want to finish my education, to help my family, and to help other people they want to learn.
+I am still doing very good in my school, and I will continue to do that.
+I want to finish my education to help my family, and to help other people who want to learn.
 I consider myself lucky to have Al Jalil Center.
 I got a lot of educational, emotional, and psychological support.
 I am also really sad because of the unknown future waiting for me.
 Every day I wonder where I will be tomorrow.
 Yes, it’s an unknown future.”

 “During the factional war, my family and I left the country as it became unbearable to live in Kabul.
 Hundreds, or I think thousands, of rockets were hitting the city every day.
 We left for Tajikistan and came back when we heard there is peace in Afghanistan.
 We lived in Tajikistan for 14 years with the hope of going back home.
 Tajikistan was not our country.”
 Fouzia wants to be a teacher to help spread peace through education in Afghanistan.
 For her safety, we did not share her photo, but rather another photo from AAE’s school.

 Qais + Daewood

 Qais and Daewood fled their homes in Afghanistan and are currently living in Oinofyta refugee camp in Greece.
 Their stories were shared with us by Do Your Part, a volunteer organization that supports the Oinofyta refugee camp and its residents in Greece.

 They are now running a sewing business in Oinofyta refugee camp!
 They hope to be granted asylum in Greece so that they can raise their families in safety.